rento-fox/Code-Guides/Intro To Programming/ITP Coding Languages.md

-# Coding Languages and Their Most Common Use Cases (by ChatGPT)
+# Coding Languages And Their Most Common Use Cases (by ChatGPT)

 ## General-Purpose Languages
 | Language     | Common Use Cases